SafeFlowMatcher: Safe and Fast Planning using Flow Matching with Control Barrier Functions: Experiments

 To fairly evaluate our proposed method, we extend \emph{SafeDiffuser}~\citep{safediffuser} beyond its original DDPM sampler.
 We introduce three additional safety-aware variants.
-For the first and second variants, we adapt DDIM~\citep{DBLP:conf/iclr/SongME21} into two versions, \emph{SafeDDIM($\eta{=}0.0 \;\& \; 1.0$)}, which share the same training settings as SafeDiffuser; here, $\eta$ controls the level of sampling randomness.
-The last variant we develop is \emph{SafeFM}, a flow-matching counterpart to SafeDiffuser which uses the same model size and training setup as SafeFlowMatcher, but enforces safety directly during sampling and without the prediction–correction step.
-For all flow-matching based methods, including \emph{SafeFM} and \emph{SafeFlowMatcher}, we apply a simple covariance-aware guidance $g^{\text{cov-A}}$ with scale $1.0$, following prior work~\citep{feng2025on}.
+For the first and second variants, we adapt DDIM~\citep{song2021denoising} into two versions, \emph{SafeDDIM($\eta{=}0.0 \;\& \; 1.0$)}, which share the same weights as SafeDiffuser; here, $\eta$ controls the level of sampling randomness.
+The last variant we develop is \emph{SafeFM}, a flow-matching counterpart to SafeDiffuser which uses the same weights as SafeFlowMatcher, but enforces safety directly during sampling and without the prediction–correction integrator.
 When safety constraints are disabled, we drop the ``Safe'' prefix.
 Additional details on experimental settings are provided in Appendix~\ref{appendix:experimental_setup}.

 For safety, we report \emph{Barrier Safety} (BS) per constraint, the minimum value of the barrier function $b$ (which should remain non-negative), and \emph{Trap Rate}, the rate of local trap occurrences.
-For planning quality, we measure the overall \emph{Score}, path \emph{Curvature} ($\kappa$) averaged over the planning horizon, and path \emph{Acceleration} ($a$) averaged over the horizon.
-For efficiency, we report \emph{Time}, the computation time per path in milliseconds.
+For planning quality, we measure the overall \emph{Score}, the average path \emph{Curvature} ($\kappa$), and the average path \emph{Acceleration} ($a$) over the planning horizon.
+For efficiency, we report \emph{S-Time}, the computation time per sampling step during generation, and \emph{T-Time}, the total computation time to generate an entire path.
 Formal definitions of the metrics are provided in Appendix~\ref{appendix:detail_metric_descrip}.